Zolani13/overwitch-install-script/README.md

 - The script will clone the overwitch repository into whichever directory the script is downloaded into.
 - Restart your system to ensure audio user group changes are made.

-## After Installation Tip
-- Go into QJackCTL -> Setup -> Misc -> "Start Jack Audio Server on Application Startup" and "Start Minimized on System Tray".
-This will ensure that the Jack server will run when you log into your computer.
-When running overwitch on Ubuntu related systems you must have the Jack Client running while overwitch is on.
+ When running overwitch on Ubuntu related systems you must have the Jack Client also running.
+You can do this with QJACKCtl.